godotengine/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 -----

 **Nodes are the fundamental building blocks of your game**.
 They are like the ingredients in a recipe.
-There are dozens of kinds that can display an image, play a sound, represent a camera, and much more.
+There are dozens of kinds that can diplay an image, play a sound, represent a camera, and much more.

 .. image:: img/nodes_and_scenes_nodes.webp